The only downside to Blade helicopter rides? They ruin you…

 - The novelty is off the charts.

-- The lack of stress is worth a lot to me.
+- The lack of stress with traffic timing is worth a lot to me.

 - 7 minutes between Manhattan and airport is nuts.

 If novelty and a few pictures are part of the allure, you’ll want to depart from the west side, where you’ll enjoy more prolonged skyline views including lower Manhattan.
 With a flight time of just around 7 minutes, those extra few seconds come in handy.